-Inform MacOps of the incident and victim's condition, the condition of other camp members, and any plan.
-Request assistance or evacuation if needed.
-Request transfer to medical personnel, if necessary.
+Inform MacOps of the incident and victim's condition, of other camp members' condition, and of any plan.
+Request assistance or evacuation, as needed.
+Ask for a communications transfer to medical personnel, if necessary.

-• Stabilize the patient until help arrives.
+o Stabilize the patient until help arrives.

-Keep patient warm and dry, move to shelter if possible, be reassuring, and provide food and warm liquids if appropriate.
-Improvise toilet equipment, if necessary.
+Keep patient warm and dry, move him or her to shelter if possible, be reassuring, provide food and warm liquids if appropriate, and improvise toilet equipment, if necessary.